ShengaoYi/Sub-meter-surfaces-albedo-prediction/README.md

 This repository contains the full pipeline and source code for our paper:

-**"A Sub-Meter Resolution Urban Surfaces Albedo Dataset for 34 U.S. Cities based on Deep Learning Network"**
+**"A Sub-Meter Resolution Urban Surfaces Albedo Dataset for 34 U.S. Cities based on Deep Learning"**

 ## 🌟 Project Summary